MicrosoftDocs/VBA-Docs/api/Excel.CorrectCapsLock.md

 # CorrectCapsLock Property

- **True** if Microsoft Graph automatically corrects accidental use of the CAPS LOCK key.
+ **True** if Graph automatically corrects accidental use of the CAPS LOCK key.
 Read/write **Boolean**.

 ## Example

-This example enables Microsoft Graph to automatically correct accidental use of the CAPS LOCK key.
+This example enables Graph to automatically correct accidental use of the CAPS LOCK key.

 ```vb